 My story starts on a day a massive storm hit.
-It was a Monday night, and I was working on one of the presses.
+It was a Monday night, and I was working on the twenty dollars press.
 You know all that controversy about climate change and such?
 I expect it’s true.
 As I was saying, it was an intense storm, hail the size of baseballs were plummeting the earth.
-Winds were clocked at 80 to 90 mph.
+Winds clocked at 80 to 90 mph.
 The sound of the thunder rattled the buildings, it felt like an earthquake and not a thunderstorm.
-The newspapers reported the lightning being so bright it let up the night sky transforming it into day.
+The newspapers reported the lightning being so bright it let up the night sky transforming it into the day.
 All I know is, a lightning bolt struck a transformer sending a current through the printing press I was working on.
 Believe me; you do not want to get that much electricity passing through you.
 I was out like a light.

 I returned to work with no complications.
 Everything was peachy keen, for half of a year.
 I woke up one night, in a cold sweat.
 I was having a dream about money.
-Money in all denominations was falling around me like rain drops.
-I threw it off as a dream about the work place, which is nothing new.
+Money in all denominations was falling around me like raindrops.
+I threw it off as a dream about the workplace which is nothing new.
 I rose out of bed and stumbled to the toilet, next thing I know I’m pooping out money, legal tender money.
 It gives a whole new meaning for, ‘shitting a gold brick.’
 How do I know it is legal tender?
 I had it confirmed, told no one where it came from.
 They wouldn’t believe me anyhow.

 Now I use my superpowers to aid those in need.
 I give to the poor to help them return to school.
 I help people find better jobs.
 I buy food and clothes for needing families.
 I help the homeless find employment and a place to live.
 I donate to schools, fire stations, law enforcement, and hospitals, among other places.
 Everyone I have helped is now part of the working force and are helping others.
 They do not know what I look like or who I am.